Bacteriostatic Water vs Sterile Water

 | Contains | 0.9% benzyl alcohol | No additives |

-| Shelf life after opening | 4–6 weeks refrigerated | 24–48 hours only |
+| Shelf life after opening | 4 to 6 weeks refrigerated | 24 to 48 hours only |

-| Multi-draw vial | Yes — safe to re-enter vial | No — single-use only |
+| Multi-draw vial | Yes, safe to re-enter vial | No, single-use only |

 | Prevents bacterial growth | Yes | No |

-| pH | Slightly acidic (5.0–7.0) | Neutral (5.0–7.0) |
+| pH | Slightly acidic (5.0 to 7.0) | Neutral (5.0 to 7.0) |

 | Best for | All research peptides | Single-dose use only |